The Entrance, New South Wales: Transport

 The construction of Wyong Wharf allowed greater access to The Entrance and the demand for ferry transport boomed.
 Numerous operators took advantage of the demand and ferries such as Wyong, Waiwera, Loongana and Maheno were making regular journeys across Tuggerah Lake.
 In 1922, the bush track to Wyong was opened as a road.
-By the end of the nineteen-twenties the ferries were rendered obsolete by buses that could reach The Entrance quickly and cheaply.
+By the end of the 1920s the ferries were rendered obsolete by buses that could reach The Entrance quickly and cheaply.

 The Entrance Bridge links The Entrance with The Entrance North over The Entrance Channel as part of Wilfred Barrett Drive.
 It was originally a wooden single lane bridge with bypass bays and a traffic light that allowed traffic travelling in the opposite direction to pass.
 It was opened in 1934.
 The original bridge was adequate until 1965 as it only served traffic travelling as far as The Entrance North.

 By the end of 1965 the traffic flow over the old bridge at The Entrance increased to such an extent the structure was under constant repair.
 Work began on the current two lane, concrete structure on 17 July 1967 after a successful tender by Transbridge.
 The bridge was opened to traffic on 20 December 1968 and officially opened by the Premier of New South Wales Robert Askin on 18 April 1969.

-The Entrance is serviced by Red Bus Services, and the town is the major terminus, with several routes terminating and beginning in Torrens Avenue.
+The Entrance is serviced by Red Bus CDC NSW, and the town is the major terminus, with several routes terminating and beginning in Torrens Avenue.
 Generally, Red Bus Services run every 30 to 60 minutes from 5am to 12am.
-The depot for The Entrance Red Bus was on the corner of Denning Street and Blue Bay Road until the early 1980s, the site became the "St. Tropez" building.
+The depot for The Red Bus CDC NSW was on the corner of Denning Street and Blue Bay Road until the early 1980s, the site became the "St. Tropez" building.